bvasilop/js-algorithms-and-data-structures-masterclass/Hash-Tables/Hash-Tables.md

 # Hash Tables

-## Hash tables are known as Objects in JavaScript
+## Hash Tables are known as Objects in JavaScript

 * Known as hash maps, maps, unordered maps, dictionaries, objects